niwia/SLSah/README.md

 This will remove the application and the desktop shortcut.
 Your generated schema files in the Steam directory will not be deleted.

+## Alternatives

+If you prefer a tool that uses your Steam login credentials instead of a Steam Web API key, you can check out [SLScheevo](https://github.com/xamionex/SLScheevo).
+It is another excellent tool that achieves a similar goal but uses a different authentication method.

 ## Credits and License

 This tool was developed with the assistance of Google's Gemini AI.
 It is a heavily modified version of the original `generate_emu_config_old` tool from the [gbe_fork_tools](https://github.com/Detanup01/gbe_fork_tools) repository by [Detanup01](https://github.com/Detanup01).